8 Simple Things That Can Totally Derail Your Immigration Process According to An Expert

 Whether you’re applying for a work permit or permanent residency in Canada, there are many moving parts.
 As with most government applications, the process is tedious and often confusing if you’re approaching it for the first time.
 Unfortunately, most people are approaching it for the first time.
 Therefore, some common mistakes and missteps are made along the way.

-We spoke to Leann Lamartino, Regulated Canadian Immigration Consultant at Foothills Immigration, to learn more about common mistakes that can derail your immigration process.
+We spoke to Leann Sousa, Regulated Canadian Immigration Consultant at Foothills Immigration, to learn more about common mistakes that can derail your immigration process.
 Knowledge is power, right?
 In this case, knowledge will help you avoid unnecessary headaches and wasted time.
 Here are some key things to stay on top of when applying to become a Canadian resident.

 Documentation is King